polymonster/pmtech/readme.md

 **put** *pmtech utility toolkit*

 This project contains code that will be re-used across different projects but contains no platform specific code, it contains:
-- "Loader" - Contains functions to load textures (DDS), models, skeletons, animations and shaders
+- "Loader" - Contains functions to load (and hot load) textures (DDS), models, skeletons, animations and shaders
 - Bullet Physics - With a deferred command buffer API like the pen renderer and audio system, allowing physics simulate to run independantly on it's own thread.
 - Debug Renderer - Helpers for drawing lines, boxes and other debug primitives.
-- Stb Font - Simple font renderer, for debug use.
-- Scalar (float) Maths library - Vector, Matrix, Quaternion, Intersection tests and helper functions
+- Scalar (float) Maths library - Vector, Matrix, Quaternion, Intersection tests and functions
-- ImGui integration (todo)
+- - Thirdparty stuff
+- Stb Font - Simple font renderer in a header, for debug use and has minimal dependencies
+- ImGui - super cool and fast ui rendering for development.
+- JSON for modern c++ - great for working with data that has been generated with python.

 **tools**